2600hz/kazoo/applications/crossbar/doc/directories.md

 #### About Directories

-Directories provide the ability to route a caller to a user by having the caller enter DTMF corresponding to the directory users' first orlast names (versus having to know the user's extension).
+Directories provide the ability to route a caller to a user by having the caller enter DTMF corresponding to the directory users' first or last names (versus having to know the user's extension).

 #### Schema